 TIP: Recipes that combine high-acid foods, such as tomatoes, with low-acid foods, such as vegetables or meats, are considered low-acid foods.

-Follow this step-by-step guide to safely and effectively pressure can your low-acid food:
+Follow this step-by-step guide to safely and effectively pressure can your low-acid foods:

-- Select a tested preserving recipe from the online recipe collection, The Ball Blue Book, or one of our other recipe books.
+- Select a tested preserving recipe from our online recipe collection, The Ball Blue Book, or one of our other recipe books

 1. Pre-heat your Ball® canning jars in hot (180°F) water.
 Keeping jars hot prevents them from breaking when filled with hot food.
 Leave lids and bands at room temperature for easy handling.